uwegeercken/datagenerator2/README.md

 # datagenerator2

-The datagenerator tool is currently (February '26) under development.
-Additional features and capabilities will be added over time.

 The datagenerator tool allows to generate random data.
-The aim is to have a tool that generates data in a way which is flexible enough to satisfy the needs of developers or analysts or anybody else who needs some sort of test data - possibly with dependencies between individual fields and varying/definable distribution of fieldConfiguration values.
+The aim is to have a tool that generates data in a way which is flexible enough to satisfy the needs of developers or analysts or anybody else who needs some sort of test data - possibly with dependencies between individual fields and varying/definable distribution of field values.

 The tool requires a yaml file which contains configuration details for the tool itself, including attributes for the export of the generated data to files.
 A second yaml file defines how the data is generated in terms of fields, field value weight and other attributes.
 Some of the configuration attributes may also be passed as arguments when starting the datagenerator tool.
 In this case these will override the same attributes from the configuration files.

 Samples, word lists (category files) and details for the configuration can be found in the samples folder in this repository.